Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

-Here in Villa Park, it’s really safe, and residents are just about as rich as you’ll see in the Fontana metro area.
+Here in Brea, it’s really safe, and residents are just about as rich as you’ll see in the Fontana metro area.

 The bad side?
 Schools are more crowded, and the cost of living puts a large part of the city out of reach for most families.

-But price is based on demand and a lot of people want to live in Villa Park.
+But price is based on demand and a lot of people want to live in Brea.

-La Habra Heights ranks as the 4th best suburb of Fontana for 2018.
+Villa Park ranks as the 4th best suburb of Fontana for 2019.

-You won’t find many better places to raise your kids in the region than in La Habra Heights and the schools are some of the best around.
+You won’t find many better places to raise your kids in the region than in Villa Park and the schools are some of the best around.

 Coming in as the fifth best is Walnut.

-According to online reports, Brea is quickly becoming one of the more affluent suburbs in the Fontana area, meaning you need to get in soon.
+According to online reports, Diamond Bar is quickly becoming one of the more affluent suburbs in the Fontana area, meaning you need to get in soon.

-The 7th best suburb on our list goes to Diamond Bar.
+The 7th best suburb on our list goes to Claremont.